dssg/hitchhikers-guide/sources/curriculum/1_getting_and_keeping_data/csv-to-db/draft for 2022.md

 # Getting data into a database

-## Why use a database compared to CVSs or Excel files
+## Why use a database compared to CSVs or Excel files

 ## Let's start with the raw data